 C&F Financial Corporation Announces Net Income for First Quarter

-TOANO, Va., April 26, 2023 (GLOBE NEWSWIRE) -- C&F Financial Corporation (the Corporation) CFFI, the one-bank holding company for C&F Bank, today reported consolidated net income of $6.5 million for the first quarter of 2023, which represents an increase of $762,000, or 13.3 percent, as compared to the first quarter of 2022.
+/EIN News/ -- TOANO, Va., April 26, 2023 (GLOBE NEWSWIRE) -- C&F Financial Corporation (the Corporation) (NASDAQ: CFFI), the one-bank holding company for C&F Bank, today reported consolidated net income of $6.5 million for the first quarter of 2023, which represents an increase of $762,000, or 13.3 percent, as compared to the first quarter of 2022.
 The following table presents selected financial performance highlights for the periods indicated:

 |For The Quarter Ended